infernojs/inferno-website/src/docs/guides/what-is-jsx.md

 What is JSX?
 ---
-The following declaration:
+The following declaration style:
 ```javascript
 const element = <h1>Hello, Inferno!</h1>;
 ```
 is called JSX, and it is a syntax extension to JavaScript.
 Much like React, you can using JSX with Inferno to describe what the UI should look like.
 JSX may remind you of a template language, but it comes with the full power of JavaScript.

-JSX produces Inferno "VNodes".
+JSX produces Inferno `VNodes`.
 Below, you can find the basics of JSX necessary to get you started.

 ---